Distributed Multi-User Secret Sharing: DSSP with Maximum Number of Users

 \begin{proof} S-DSSP\{$\script{A},n$\} assigns a $t_j$-subset of $[n]$ to user $j$.
 It encodes $s_j$ into $t_j$ secret shares using Shamir's scheme with the threshold $t_j$ and random seeds generated independently from other users.
 It then stores one share on each node in $A_j$ as specified by $\bold{Z}$.
 Clearly, each user can reconstruct its secret by invoking Shamir's secret decoder.
-Also, Shamir's scheme guarantees \eq{sec-con} since $\script{A}$ is a Sperner family and consequently, no user other than user $j$ has access to all of its $t_j$ shares.
+Also, Shamir's scheme guarantees the perfect secrecy condition, specified in \eq{per-sec-con}, since $\script{A}$ is a Sperner family and consequently, no user other than user $j$ has access to all of its $t_j$ shares.
 Therefore, S-DSSP\{$\script{A},n$\} is a DSSP satisfying all properties in Definition 1. \end{proof}

 We can pick a Sperner family $\sA$ with the maximum size $|\sA| = {n\choose{\floor{n/2}}}$ and then construct a S-DSSP\{$\script{A},n$\}.
-This satisfies all properties of a DSSP by \Lref{maxuser} and serves the maximum possible number of users given a certain number of storage nodes $n$.
+This satisfies all properties of a perfectly secure DSSP by \Lref{maxuser} and serves the maximum possible number of users given a certain number of storage nodes $n$.